chieduegbumokei/ui-library/README.md

 # CJE UI Library

-Your UI Library Name is a collection of reusable and customizable components that simplify the process of building modern user interfaces.
+CJE UI Library! is a collection of reusable and customizable components that simplify the process of building modern user interfaces.
 It provides a wide range of UI elements and styles to enhance the visual appeal and functionality of web applications.

 ## Table of Contents